-As the world continues to battle the virus we were unexpectedly confronted with just a few months ago, many people continue to look to the future in the hopes that travel may return to some semblance of normality sooner rather than later.
+As the world continues to battle the virus we were unexpectedly confronted with, many people continue to look to the future in the hopes that travel may return to some semblance of normality sooner rather than later.

 Italy was hard hit by the effects of the virus so as our country slowly reopens, public health and safety remain the priority.

 Phase 3 of the Italian lockdown remains in effect throughout Italy.